-During the flow RATA, Oxygen ( $O_2$ ) and $CO_2$ concentrations were measured to calculate flue gas composition during the flow RATA using USEPA Method 3, Gas Analysis for the Determination of Dry Molecular Weight using calibrated Fyrite gas analyzers.
-Triplicate grab samples were captured in absorbing fluid resulting in a proportional fluid rise to the gas concentration absorbed.
-Each sample concentration is read on the instrument scale, and the calculated dry molecular weight verified to not differ from the triplicate sample mean by more than 0.3 g/g-mole (0.3 lb/lb-mole), with the average result reported to the nearest 0.1 g/g-mole (0.1 lb/lb-mole).
+During the flow RATA, oxygen (O2) and carbon dioxide (CO2) concentrations were measured using Fyrite gas analyzers to calculate flue gas composition, following USEPA Method 3, Gas Analysis for the Determination of Dry Molecular Weight.
+Triplicate grab samples were captured in absorbing fluid, resulting in a proportional fluid rise to the gas concentration absorbed.
+Each sample concentration was read on the instrument scale, and the calculated dry molecular weight verified to not differ from the triplicate sample mean by more than 0.3 g/g-mole (0.3 lb/lb-mole), with the average result reported to the nearest 0.1 g/g-mole (0.1 lb/lb-mole).